-- Learn the neurophysiology of each aspect of the threat response: defensive orientation, fight/flight/freeze, deactivation and completion, and exploratory orienting.
+- Assess the neurophysiology of each aspect of the threat response: defensive orientation, fight/flight/freeze, deactivation and completion, and exploratory orienting.

 - Develop skills in working with the SE model of tracking sensation to support completion of the threat-response cycle and incomplete survival responses.

-- Learn how to “titrate” (modulate) the SE trauma-renegotiation process to ensure healthy integration of experience.
+- Demonstrate how to “titrate” (modulate) the SE trauma-renegotiation process to ensure healthy integration of experience.

 - Begin to explore and integrate Porges’ Polyvagal Theory of ANS function.

-- Understand the SE model of SIBAM (Sensation, Image, Behavior, Affect, Meaning) and its significance in trauma.
+- Explain the SE model of SIBAM (Sensation, Image, Behavior, Affect, Meaning) and its significance in trauma.

 - Explore coupling dynamics—the over- and under-association of the elements of SIBAM and elements of physiological responses to traumatically-stressing experiences.

-- Self-regulation – be able to identify, normalize, and stabilize traumatic reactions.
+- Self-regulation – be able to identify, normalize, and stabilise traumatic reactions.